seanpaulconnelly/RSportz1RSS/README.md

 This is only a test
 ==============
-Just checking out the per-organization RSS feeds offered up by RSportz 1.0 in prep for the JOs/FIRS.
+PHP implementation of the per organization RSS feeds offered up by RSportz 1.0.

+---

 #### Games Feed
-Everything under `description` is a a chunk of HTML elements with the appropriate [XML Character References](XML_character_references).
+Everything under `description` is a chunk of HTML elements with the appropriate [XML Character References](XML_character_references).
 We can make this work.

 ---

 #### Recent Results Feed
 Much like Games, everthing under `description` is a chunk of HTML elements.
-Unfortunately, the feed is invalid--showing `<` and `>` instead of `&lt;` and `&gt;`.
-We can still make this work.
+The feed is showing `<` and `>` instead of `&lt;` and `&gt;`.
+Which, interestingly enough, makes it easier to target elements and style them.

 ---